Loot (magazine)

-Loot was one of the United Kingdom's leading free classified advertising publishers, distributing its products via print, internet, interactive television and Wireless Application Protocol (WAP).
+Loot was one of the United Kingdom's leading free classified advertising publishers, distributing its products via print, Internet, interactive television and Wireless Application Protocol (WAP).
+As of 2026 it remained in operation as a Web site.

 History and profile

 Loot was founded in 1984 when David Landau, an Oxford don and an art historian, picked up a magazine titled Secondamano ("second-hand") in a Milan airport, believing it to be an antiques magazine.
-Finding out it was a free classifieds magazine instead, he was intrigued by the concept and discovered that no similar publication existed in the UK at that time.
-Together with his sister Elizabeth (who came up with the name Loot for the new venture) and her husband Dominic Gill, then music critic for the Financial Times, the trio raised the money to launch their first publication, the London edition of LOOT: London's Noticeboard, in 1985.
+Finding out it was a free classified advertisements magazine instead, he was intrigued by the concept, and discovered that there was no similar free-of-charge classified advertisements publication in the UK at that time (advertising in the similar Exchange & Mart was not free).
+Together with his sister Elizabeth, who came up with the name Loot for the new venture, and her husband Dominic Gill, then music critic for the Financial Times, the trio raised the money to launch their first publication, the London edition of LOOT: London's Noticeboard, in 1985.

-The paper was launched in March 1985 on paper the same colour as the Financial Times (i.e. pale pink or salmon), as a means "to buy, sell or exchange absolutely anything", and published every Thursday containing only 16 pages of ads in the first edition, but soon increasing the number of pages.
-Ads were limited to "50 words" (349 characters), but this was later cut to "30 words".
+The paper was launched in March 1985 on paper the same colour as the Financial Times (i.e. pale pink or salmon), promoted as a free way "to buy, sell or exchange absolutely anything", published every Thursday.
+It containing only 16 pages of ads in the first edition, but soon increased the number of pages.
+Classified ads were initially limited to 50 words (349 characters), later cut to 30 words.

 The magazine used the slogan LOOT stands for "Look Out On Thursdays", but later started publishing a Monday edition printed on yellow paper.
-During the early days, LOOTs policy was to have a forum called the Personal Messages column 100 on the front page, continuing on page 2, which was nothing to do with selling and contained messages from people who started to use various pen names or "LOOT names" (e.g. IWETEC standing for I Will Escape To the European Continent, Dirty Harry, Guitarman, Tiger, Sunshine, Harlequin, Lambkins, and Michelin Man), but after several months this moved to column 900 near the back, along with other personal or social categories, such as Announcements, Campaign/Lobby, and Lonely Hearts.
+During the early days, LOOTs policy was to have a forum called the Personal Messages column 100 on the front page, continuing on page 2, which was not for selling but contained messages from people who started to use various pen names or "LOOT names" (e.g. IWETEC standing for I Will Escape To the European Continent, Dirty Harry, Guitarman, Tiger, Sunshine, Harlequin, Lambkins, and Michelin Man).
+After several months this moved to column 900 near the back, along with other personal or social categories, such as Announcements, Campaign/Lobby, and Lonely Hearts.